 If there are no surviving relatives who can inherit under the rules of intestacy, the estate passes to the Crown.

-If you wish to discuss planning your Will or Estate planning please call us on 0161 696 5217 or click here to find out more about our Will writing service.
+If you wish to discuss planning your Will or Estate planning please call us on 0161 696 5217 or get in touch on our contact us page.